 In order to maintain our community, moderators reserve the right to remove any content and any user account for any reason at any time.
 Moderators do not preview new posts; the moderators and site operators take no responsibility for any content posted by the community.

-This is a troll community.
+This is a troll free community.
 If you see any, please flag them.
 Obvious trolling will be removed, troll and bots accounts will be banned.

 Nothing sabotages a healthy conversation like rudeness:

 - Be civil.
 Don’t post anything that a reasonable person would consider offensive, abusive, or hate speech.

 - Keep it clean.
 Don’t post anything obscene or sexually explicit.

 - Respect each other.
 Don’t harass or grief anyone, impersonate people, or expose their private information.

 - Respect our forum.
 Don’t post spam or otherwise vandalize the forum.